Integral representation and supports of functionals on Lipschitz spaces: Radially discrete spaces

-For the converse implication, assume that every element of $\lipfree{M}$ is majorizable.
+Lastly, we prove (ii)$\Rightarrow$(i).
+Assume that every element of $\lipfree{M}$ is majorizable.
 We will first show that every point of $M$ is isolated, except possibly the base point.
 The argument follows a construction extracted from Example 3.24 in \cite{Weaver2}, where an interval augmented by a base point was considered.
 Let $x\in M\setminus\set{0}$ and suppose that it is not an isolated point of $M$.
 Then we can find sequences $(x_n)$ and $(y_n)$ of points of $B(x,r)$ where $r<\frac 13 d(x,0)$, all of them different from each other, that converge to $x$ and such that

 for every $n\in\NN$.
 For $n\in\NN$, let $f_n\in\Lip_0(M)$ be such that $0\leq f_n\leq 1$, $\supp(f_n)\subset B(x,2r)$, $f_n(x_k)=1$ for $k\leq n$, $f_n(x_k)=0$ for $k>n$, and $f_n(y_k)=0$ for all $k\in\NN$.
 Also let $h\in\Lip_0(M)$ be such that $h=1$ on $B(x,2r)$ and $h=0$ on $M\setminus B(x,3r)$.
 It is clear that $f_n\leq h$ for every $n\in\NN$.
 Now let $m=\sum_{n=1}^\infty (\delta(x_n)-\delta(y_n))$ and notice that $m\in\lipfree{M}$ as the series is absolutely convergent.
 By hypothesis there is a positive $m^+\in\lipfree{M}$ with $m^+\geq m$.
 Thus we get